KeizerDev/Dumpert/readme.md

 #Dumpert Reader

-Dumpert reader is a (backwards compatible all the way to Android 4.0, but made for Android 5) dumpert client.
+Dumpert reader is an Android dumpert client (backwards compatible all the way to Android 4.0, but made for Android 5).

 *Currently still in development.*